vladdsm/myblog_attempt/_posts/2017-11-21-topics-Keep-Your-Secret.md

   - Version Control
 ---

-Cryptography and Society
+Bad friends: Cryptography and Society
 --------------

-**Cryptography** is usually percieved as something not for everybody.
-Majority of the population are either not using it because it's too complex or they are afraid that *someone have a master key* and it's something yet to avoid.
-At the same time **Cryptography** is really something that EVERYONE need to know and use.
-Starting from the simple password protection going to the food chain traceability or digital democracy.
-Of course there are programs designed to let everybody to use **Cryptography** however they are *Locked* for the most of us!
-Even if it's **Open-Source** one have a hard time to understand what is happening inside the program.
-Hence -> no trust for the users!
+**Cryptography** is usually percieved as something not for everybody in our society.
+Majority of the population does not trust it.
+Probably due to these three things:

+* *Conspiracy stories* - "...is there are *master key*?"
+* Not transparent - "... what is happenning in this software?"
+* Too complex for me - "...
+I need to be a programmer or mathematician to understand it..."

+At the same time **Cryptography** is really something that EVERYONE need to know and use. *Simple password protection*, food-chain traceability or *Electronic Voting* moving to digital democracy.

+ **Takeaway \#1** : No transparency <-> No trust in society!

 I had exactly same feeling until I found out that **Public Key Cryptography** is easily available with **R Statistical Software**!
 In fact, all you need is to understand is how to use just **10 lines of code**...
 More over you can easily see what is happening and finaly trust and benefit from this fascinating technology!